 - This group includes fertilizers (67.01 per cent), cereals (25.23 per cent), edible oils (7.94 per cent) and newsprint (5.51 per cent).

 International trade has undergone a sea change in the last fifteen years.

-- Exchange of commodities and goods have been superseded by the exchange of information and knowledge.
+- The exchange of commodities and goods have been superseded by the exchange of information and knowledge.

 - India has emerged as a software giant at the international level, and it is earning large foreign exchange through the export of information technology.

 - Foreign tourist’s arrivals in the country witnessed an increase of 23.5 per cent during the year 2004 as against the year 2003, thus contributing Rs 21,828 crore of foreign exchange.

 - Over 2.6 million foreign tourists visit India every year.
 More than 15 million people are directly engaged in the tourism industry.

 - Tourism also promotes national integration, provides support to local handicrafts and cultural pursuits.

 - It also helps in the development of international understanding of our culture and heritage.